 Nicotine is a fast-acting drug that is extremely addictive.
 Tobacco dependence is a serious, chronic condition, and it can take several attempts to quit, whether trying to quit cigarettes, e-cigarettes, or chewing tobacco.
-Fortunately, quitting can and has been done and CHEW is here to help you quit.
+Fortunately, quitting can and has been done and Health Promotion and Well-Being is here to help you quit.

 Tobacco and Smoking

 Maryland Clean Indoor Air Laws

 - Legal Resource Center for Tobacco Regulation, Litigation and Advocacy

 - PDF Document: Maryland Clean Indoor Air Act